idoAl/training_setup/remote access/README.md

 ## Setting up remote PyCharm

 Now that you have an SSH server in  your VM, you can use PyCharm remotely.
 That means that you can edit your code on the host, and run it on the VM!

+Notice that this option is not available in the community edition (which you can get for free).

 For help,
 check out this tutorial: https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-ssh.html